chaitanya0411/deep_drive/README.md

 For complete details along with our observation please visit [Deep Drive](https://docs.google.com/document/d/1q-JNPBcWBsqSSFshS4rlkUGLJSrG-Yifoly9DRGu9O4/edit?usp=sharing)

 ## Goal
-We were motivated to design and implement solution for steerig prediction for self driving cars.
+We were motivated to design and implement solution for steering prediction for self driving cars.
 Primary goal of the project was to implement CNN based solution which can predict most accurate steering angle against given input image sets.
 We designed and tested two different models, one model which give best result for Udacity Challenge2(lets it call as module 1) and the other model for comma ai virtualization(call it as code module 2).

 In the first part model's success was measured using the root mean square (RMS) error of the predicted steering versus the actual human steering provided in input dataset.